|

 Volume measures the amount of three-dimensional space a solid object occupies, expressed in cubic units (cm³, m³, in³, ft³).
 The volume formula depends on the shape: rectangular prism: V = l × w × h; cylinder: V = πr²h; cone: V = ⅓πr²h; sphere: V = 4/3πr³.
 Volume is tested on the SAT Math section and covered in Florida MAFS geometry standards (grades 7–11).

-The SAT provides these formulas on its reference sheet: V = πr²h (cylinder), V = ⅓πr²h (cone), V = 4/3πr³ (sphere).
-It does NOT provide V = lwh or V = s³.
-Know the prism formulas cold before test day.
+SAT reference-sheet reminder: the SAT provides V = πr²h (cylinder), V = ⅓πr²h (cone), and V = 4/3πr³ (sphere).
+It does NOT provide V = lwh (prism) or V = s³ (cube) — know those cold before test day.

 |---|---|---|